Tooth Extractions in Des Moines, IA

 Post Extraction Care

 After the tooth extraction, it is necessary to follow the dentist’s instructions.
-There are few rules that each patient must apply after such a procedure:
+There are a few rules that each patient must apply after such a procedure:

 - Take painkillers and antibiotics as prescribed